scientific regulatory affairs

 Regulatory support for biostimulants and biopesticides

 06 10 2020.
-Dear users, my website is being overhauled and will be online around mid November with a stunning new layout 😉.
-Please excuse any disruptions in the usual updates - Kind regards!
+Dear fertnerds, my website is being overhauled and will be online around mid November with a stunning new layout 😉.
+In the meantime, please excuse any disruptions in the usual updates, its for a better 😉!

 EU consultation on environmental product claims

 An EU public consultation is open until 3rd December 2020 on “Substantiating claims of environmental performance for products, services and businesses”.
 This targets PEFs (Product Environmental Footprints) but also addresses ecolabels, greenwashing, environmental performance reporting, sustainability ratings, harmonisation of environmental information.

 The consultation aims to respond to the aim of establishing “labelling on the sustainability performance of food products” announced in the Farm-to-Fork Strategy.
 The announced objective is to identify policy options for substantiating environmental claims using Environmental Footprint methods.
 The online questionnaire addresses, in detail, what types of environmental claims should be authorised and under what conditions, how environmental footprint results should be communicated, how claims should be verified (conformity assessment).

 Click HERE to check on the consultation on product environmental claims and PEFs (Product Environmental Footprints)

 Source: ESPP eNews n°47 (www.phosphorusplatform.eu)

 University of Vienna is looking for a biostimulant or iron releasing product for testing